Questions regarding the CWarn System

 I own a boat, what should I do when there is a tsunami warning?

 The CWarn Tsunami Early Warning System covers most of the mobile phone networks on Earth and as long as you are in a mobile phone coverage area you should receive the alerts.
-Unfortunately cell phone coverage and SMS service is not a guaranteed service and cannot be guaranteed.
+Unfortunately cell phone coverage and SMS service is not a guaranteed service by the telcos and delivery of SMS cannot be guaranteed.

 The earthquake information comes from the international government agencies responsible for monitoring, receiving and deseminating the data.
 A large number of technical skills and resources are deployed by the different governments in an international effort to make this information more accurate, reliable and more meaningful.

 The primary source is the Global Seismographic Network (GSN) which comprises approximetely 145 stations with the purpose of measuring earthquake information.
 The information is transmitted in real-time using Internet and VSAT satellite connectivity which has been established for 97% of the GSN.